 Further differences in energy requirements between puppies of different sized breeds have been reported.
 The energy intakes of both miniature schnauzer (medium-sized) and Yorkshire terrier puppies (toy/small-sized) were significantly lower than Labrador puppies (large-sized) in the period up to 29 weeks old.

 When compared with the energy requirements calculated using the NRC equation, the actual energy intakes of Labrador puppies were found to be quite close.
 In contrast, the NRC equation markedly overestimated energy requirements of miniature schnauzer puppies between 8 – 15 weeks, Yorkshire terrier puppies between 10 – 20 weeks and Norfolk terrier puppies (small-sized) between 10 and 52 weeks.

 In a study of privately-owned puppies (rather than research colony dogs in the above studies) covering a wide range of breeds and sizes, it was also reported that the NRC equation tended to overestimate the energy, by approximately 20%, in puppies below six months old.
-This study also found that energy intake significantly increased as the expected mature body weight increased and significantly decreased as puppies aged.
+This study also found that energy intake of puppy food significantly increased as the expected mature body weight increased and significantly decreased as puppies aged.